 For desert climates, in the mountains, select plants that accept pH 7.0 (neutral) soil.
 In valleys, select plants that accept pH 7.5 - 8.0 (alkaline) soil.
 Acid-loving plants will require heavy soil modification and periodic soil maintenance to survive.
 Water supplies in the desert are also slightly alkaline, putting further stress on acid-loving plants.

 Choose desert-compatible plants that desperately hungry wild critters dislike.
 These drought resistant plants are less tasty to wildlife and often grow back quickly when nibbled.

-• Because climate change is producing greater temperature extremes, consider choosing plants that will survive in a hardiness zone one less and one greater than yours.
-For example, if you live in USDA zone 9a, plants with a hardiness range from zone 8a to 10a will more likely survive long-term.
+Because climate change is producing greater temperature extremes, consider choosing plants that will survive in a hardiness zone range beyond yours.
+For example, if you live in USDA zone 9a, plants with a hardiness range from zone 8b to 10a will more likely survive long-term.

 For fruit plants, choose varieties that need 300 winter chill hours or less.
 Chill hours are those hours in winter below 45°F and above freezing.
 Some fruit trees, especially Sweet Cherry, will not set fruit in hot desert climates because of insufficient winter chill hours.